Currency exchange icon Currency Exchange Fee Comparison Calculator

 Credit Card 1.00 0% 1000.00

-A practical way to use the example is to test several versions of your trip plan.
+A practical way to use the example is to test several parts of the same trip.
 Try one run for exchanging money before departure, another for withdrawing cash after arrival, and another for paying directly by card.
 If one option is only slightly cheaper, you may decide that convenience, security, or rewards points are worth more than the small savings.
 If the gap is large, the calculator helps you spot that before you commit.

-This calculator is intentionally simple, which makes it fast and easy to use, but it also means it cannot capture every detail of real-world foreign spending.
+This currency exchange fee comparison calculator is intentionally simple, which makes it quick to use, but it cannot capture every detail of real-world travel spending.
 The first limitation is that it compares only two fee structures directly: a flat-fee method and a percentage-fee method.
 Real products may combine both.
-For example, an ATM withdrawal might involve a flat machine fee, a bank fee, and a percentage markup.
-You can still approximate that situation by folding some costs into the cash fee or by adjusting the rate, but the result remains an estimate rather than a perfect statement of what your bank will charge.
+For example, an ATM withdrawal can involve a machine fee, a bank fee, and a percentage markup.
+You can approximate that situation by folding some costs into the cash fee or by adjusting the rate, but the result remains an estimate rather than a precise statement of what your bank will charge.

 The model also does not account for card rewards, statement credits, loyalty points, or fraud-protection value.
 Those benefits can matter.
 A card that yields slightly less foreign currency might still be the better overall choice if it offers strong purchase protection, no cash-handling risk, or valuable travel rewards.
 Likewise, carrying a large amount of cash may create security concerns that outweigh a small numerical advantage.